okeshawarz/prospectus/keshawarz_prospectus_v2.md

 Henry George-- the idea of the "marginal contribution" of land makes little sense outside of the context of spatial relations.

-Aside from aspatiality, this view of the urban economy is *ahistorical*.
-The CBD is assumed to exist *ex-ante*, and

-**Why is it ahistorical?
-Also talk about Krugman and NEG**

 The rapid shift in the spatial awareness, so to speak, has become such that scholars like @proost2019, very firmly in the neoclassical camp, begin even themselves to sound like the radical geographers: